-Death toll from Afghanistan’s quake rises to 1,150 people
+Aftershock in Afghanistan as quake toll rises to 1,150 dead

-The country of 38 million people was already in the midst of a spiraling economic crisis that had plunged millions deep into poverty with over a million children at risk of severe malnutrition.

-The magnitude 6 quake on Wednesday struck in the night as people were sleeping, leaving thousands who survived without shelter.
-State media reported that close to 3,000 homes were destroyed or badly damaged.
+Afghanistan’s international isolation is also complicating relief efforts since fewer aid organizations have a presence in the country, and many governments are wary of putting money in the Taliban’s hands.

+Aid groups lament that means they have to pay local staff with bags of cash delivered by hand.

-Aid organizations like the local Red Crescent and World Food Program have stepped in to assist the most vulnerable families with food and other emergency needs like tents and sleeping mats in Paktika province, the epicenter of the earthquake, and neighboring Khost province.
+Aid organizations like the local Red Crescent and U.N. agencies like the World Food Program have sent food, tents, sleeping mats and other essentials to families in Paktika province, the epicenter of the earthquake, and neighboring Khost province.

 Still, residents appeared to be largely on their own to deal with the aftermath as their new Taliban-led government and the international aid community struggle to bring in help.
+The shoddy mountain roads leading to the affected areas were made worse by damage and rain.

-Villagers have been burying their dead and digging through the rubble by hand in search of survivors.
+Thousands of stone and mud-brick homes crumbled in the quake, which struck at night, often trapping whole families in the rubble.
+Many of those who survived spent the first night outside in a cold rain.
+Since then, villagers have been burying their dead and digging through the rubble by hand in search of survivors.

-The Taliban director of the state-run Bakhtar News Agency said Friday the death toll had risen to 1,150 people from previous reports of 1,000 killed.
+The Taliban director of the state-run Bakhtar News Agency said Friday the death toll from the first quake had risen to 1,150 people.
 Abdul Wahid Rayan said at least 1,600 people were injured.

 The United Nations Office for the Coordination of Humanitarian Affairs has put the death toll at 770 people.